spacewd69/Beavis-Engine/README.md

-# Project Engine
+# Beavis Engine
-A Friday Night Funkin' test engine made from scratch.
-(The read me is just an edited version of my other engine Supernova Engine)
+A Friday Night Funkin' engine for nothing much but Beavis and Butt-head memes in FNF

 # Features (This section is not finished yet):
 - Organized assets and source code